ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 1. {{ site.interactive.name }}: `{{ site.interactive.hostname }}`

 Interactive nodes [can be accessed using SSH]({{ '/get-started/interactive-usage.html' | relative_url }}) and only from the login nodes.

+## Storage

+Each user may use up to 200 GiB disk space in the home directory.
+Research groups can add additional storage space by either mounting their existing storage or purchase new.